-The Super Members Council (SMC) has called for a removal of the “outdated” 30-hour threshold for workers under 18 to guarantee all young Australians workers receive a super start to work.
+The Super Members Council (SMC) has called for a removal of the “outdated” 30-hour threshold for workers under 18 to guarantee all young Australian workers receive a super start to work.

 Under the current law, young Australians under the age of 18 are only required to be paid super if they work at least 30 hours a week for one employer.

-According to the SMC, the intent behind this age exclusion was to stop fees and insurance premiums from eroding low-balance accounts as this law pre-dates the creation of digital payroll software.
+According to the SMC, the intent behind this age exclusion was to stop fees and insurance premiums from eroding low-balance accounts as this law predates the creation of digital payroll software.

-The SMC reminded that in the 1990s, when super was introduced, the super rate was only 3 per cent and therefore there were concerns over smaller balances that could be eaten away by fees and insurance.
+The SMC said that in the 1990s, when super was introduced, the super rate was only 3 per cent and therefore there were concerns over smaller balances that could be eaten away by fees and insurance.

-However, currently the super rate is 11.5 per cent paid on top of wages and there are additional fee caps on low balance accounts and limits on insurance for younger workers in place.
+However, currently, the super rate is 11.5 per cent paid on top of wages and there are additional fee caps on low-balance accounts and limits on insurance for younger workers in place.

 Moreover, paying super to all under-18s would result in almost $2,200 in their super accounts for typical teenagers who work at least two years by the time they turn 18.
 This amount is additionally projected to grow to almost $10,000 when they reach the retirement age.